Dana0298/learning-journal/README.md

 # *Growth Mindset*
-A growth mindset is believing that anyone can be smart as long as you dont give up.
+A growth mindset is believing that anyone can be smart as long as you don't give up.

 ## Remember
 - A growth mindset **embraces challenges**